Lumi-01/Jetson-nano-yolov5-install/README.md

 Install a Jetson Nano-compatible YOLOv5 environment with Python 3.6, PyTorch 1.10.0, Torchvision 0.11.1, and CUDA-enabled OpenCV.

 > This project targets the original Jetson Nano running JetPack 4.6.x (Ubuntu 18.04).
-It is not a general-purpose installer for newer Jetson platforms. yes
+It is not a general-purpose installer for newer Jetson platforms.

 [한국어 가이드](docs/README.ko.md)